Most Famous Places In The World

 The Marina Bay Sands, Singapore

-The Marina Bay Sands is an area within the Downtown Core district of Singapore with hotels and malls.
-At its opening in 2010, it was billed as the world's most expensive standalone casino property at S$8 billion (US$6.88 billion), including the land cost.
+The Marina Bay Sands is a hotel and shopping district in Singapore's Downtown Core district.
+It was billed as the world's most expensive standalone casino property when it opened in 2010, costing S$8 billion (US$6.88 billion) including ground.

 It is one of the top 40 largest hotels in the world